Introduction

 Betting Interface and Website Layout

 The PlayUp websites uses a practical, beginner-friendly layout.
 The design consists of three columns: a list of sports & leagues, the odds area and the betting slip.
-Unusually for such a new website, the interface isn’t responsive, meaning it doesn’t tailor the layout to your screen size.
-This is fine for PCs and large tablets, but problematic for mobile phones. iPhone and Android Apps are available, however.
+The interface is responsive, meaning it tailors the layout to your screen size.
+This reviews focuses on the layout that is displayed to PC & laptop users.

 The left column defaults to displaying a list of popular leagues and feature races.
 The list is fairly long, which will save most punters from having to manually look for leagues.
 When you click on Sports an expandable list of all sports is displayed.
 The nested approach uses just two tiers, so if you select Soccer you see a full list of leagues, as opposed to countries then leagues.